Learn-TypeScript/understanding-typescript/README.md

             3. We can implement `Inheritance` in interfaces by extending in an interface another one, or even multiple.
             4. With Interfaces you can describe the structure of a function too.
 But probably it's a bit more common to use custom types.
             5. Interfaces: mark properties as optional by adding a `?` after the property.
 Note: You can also mark methods as optional: `myMethod?(){}`.
 And also parameters of methods...
+    - These links might also be interesting:
+        - More on (JS) Classes: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
+        - More on TS Interfaces: https://www.typescriptlang.org/docs/handbook/interfaces.html
+6.  - **Advanced Types**